I am a professional actress working in Theatre, Film, TV and voice overs.

 Still from the film 'The Box'

-Theatre roles include classical theatre and Shakespeare 'Emilia' in Othello and 'Constance'in Bedlam Shakespeare at the Conway Hall directed by Luke Dixon, 'Margaret' in Much Ado for the Bourne Theatre Company, and 'Agave' in the Bacchants at the Drayton Court.
+Theatre roles include classical theatre and Shakespeare 'Emilia' in Othello and 'Constance'in Bedlam Shakespeare at the Conway Hall directed by Luke Dixon and 'Dogberry' in Much Ado in Hyde Park London also directed by Luke Dixon, 'Margaret' in Much Ado for the Bourne Theatre Company, and 'Agave' in the Bacchants at the Drayton Court.

 New writing: leading role in 'Scene 13' at the Arcola, site specific: 'The lead singer' in Ghost Letters at the Brompton Cemetery.
 Opera: 'Fidelio', Contemporary drama 'the Senora' in Andorra and 'A woman alone' by Dario Fo' at the Lion and Unicorn, Storytelling: 'the Myth of Leda and the Swan' an evening of stories at the Tristan Bates theatre and Activism Theatre at Pushking House as the Suffragette Millicent Fawcett directed by Kate Willoughby.